digidotcom/cc_ansic/kits/kinetis/mqx/samples/basic_rci/ReadMe.txt

   Introduction
   ------------
-  This sample sends raw data to the Etherios Device Cloud when push button SW1 is pushed once.
-The data sent will be stored in a specified file path on the Device Cloud.
+  This sample demonstrates how to perform a remote configuration of the device through Device Cloud using the remote configuration (RCI) service.

   Requirements
   ------------
   To run this example you will need:
     * Freescale Tower Kit with Ethernet connection.
-    * An Etherios account with the device registered in.
+    * A Device Cloud account with the device registered in.

   Example setup
   -------------
   1) Make sure the hardware is set up correctly:
        a) The device is powered on.
        b) The device is connected to the Local Area Network (LAN) by the Ethernet cable and has Internet access.

   2) Configure the Etherios settings at the project's connector_config.h file.